 Serving our customers starts with knowing who they are.
 The more we know about our customers’ needs, the more we can offer them the choices, convenience, and price benefits they look for.
 Our customers don’t do business with us just so they can be another account number.
 They want us to know them, respect them, appreciate them, and reward them for doing business with us.
 The winners in financial services will be companies that know the most about their customers, obtain that information efficiently and securely, treat it respectfully, and use it wisely.

 Wells Fargo is a growth company that believes the key to the bottom line is the top line.
 The ability to grow profits consistently is based on sustainable revenue growth.

 Revenue is the measure that shows us how well we serve our customers’ needs, earn their trust, and grow our market share.
 It’s the vote our customers cast every day about our company.
-When they rave about our service, they’ll give us more of their business, increasing revenue.
+When they rave about our service, they’ll give us more of their business.
 They’ll refer new customers to us.
 They’ll stay with us for life.